agraef/midizap/README.md

 CC2[2]{0}  CC0  CC1'
 ~~~

-Translations like these may actually be useful at times, but if your rules involve a lot of complicated macros, then you should ask yourself whether midizap is still the right tool for the job. midizap is designed to be simple, and consequently its macro facility is also fairly limited, so you may be better off using something which offers real programming capabilities when tackling more advanced use cases.
+A final caveat is in order here.
+Complicated macro translations like the one above certainly have their uses, but they're still rather limited.
+If you find that your application involves a lot of tricky translations, you may be better off using a more advanced tool which offers real programming capabilities.

 # Bugs